zmsy/zmsy.github.io/content/recipes/_index.md

 ---
-title: "Projects"
+title: "Recipes"
-description: "Software and data projects that I've worked on or contributed to."
-kind:
+description: "Hand-crafted recipes for cocktails, lunches, dinners, desserts, and more."
 ---

 ## Where Are All The Projects?